oktadev/okta-blog/_source/_posts/2019-03-05-react-schematics.md

 ### Create an OIDC App on Okta

-Go back to the terminal window where you created the `rs` app.

 {% include setup/cli.md type="spa" framework="React" loginRedirectUri="http://localhost:3000/callback" %}

 Run the app to make sure it starts on port 3000.